ritsnep/HimalytixNew/newappvoucherschema.md

 2 Overview of the New App

 The new app (for example, voucher_config) will live alongside accounting and hold all configuration and UI rendering logic.
-It will not modify the existing VoucherModeConfig but will supply an alternate configuration engine using three tables:
+It will not modify the existing VoucherModeConfig but will supply an alternate configuration engine using four tables:

 VoucherConfigMaster – core template definition

 InventoryLineConfig – item (grid) configuration

 FooterChargeSetup – footer/tax charge rules

+VoucherUDFConfig – user-defined fields for headers and lines

 These tables form a blueprint for each voucher type.
 The app will also provide services to seed baseline voucher definitions, generate forms and views, and orchestrate posting.
 The goal is to keep all metadata in the database so that the UI can be customised without code changes.